Middle Fork Salmon River in Idaho

 21.7

-Runnable chutes on the left and far right, with shallow gravelly section in the middle.
-The left slot is wider but riskier.
-Following the initial drop is an S-turn with rocky cliffs on both sides, creating major hydraulics.
-Campsite below the rapid, where Pistol Creek comes in on the left.
+Entrance chutes on the left and far right, with shallow gravel-island section in the middle.
+The curving left channel is wider but riskier, being blocked by a large rock (hole at higher flows) near the left wall.
+As flows lessen, big boats are increasingly forced to take the left channel.
+Difficult to scout, but you can land well upstream on the right and climb over a cliff to see the hole-rock-wall configuration on the left.
+Following the initial entrance drop is an S-turn with rocky cliffs on both sides, creating major hydraulics.
+Good campsite below the rapid, where Pistol Creek comes in on the left.

 25

 Indian Creek USFS guard station and airstrip on the left bank.
+Alternate put-in when flows are very low, or a place to fly-in gear.
 Indian Creek comes shortly below on the left; good campsite there.
 A pack bridge crosses the river, allowing access upstream to the Rapid River trail.

 31